kellyannmcnamara01/bolier-wp/README.md

 <h1 id="placement-id">Placement ID Title</h1>
 ```

-*Note: You can use this for the page navigation: `partials/reusables/nav-page.php`*
+*Note: You can use this for the page navigation: `partials/reusables/nav-page.php`.
+Page nav should be placed outside of the `<main>` tag.*

 ---